prrao87/AeonG/README.md

 ### Run

-After the compilation, you can run AeonG
+After the compilation, you can run AeonG as follows:

     ./memgraph